The following guidelines and recommendations apply to both the desktop and HPC versions of FLOW-3D CAST unless otherwise noted.

 FLOW-3D CAST uses FLEXlm for license management.
 If you choose to employ the FLEXlm floating manager on a Windows network, your network server must be running Microsoft Windows 7, 8, 8.1, Server 2008, or Server 2012 and you must use a hardware key (dongle).

-Users who wish to customize any of the subroutines that Flow Science distributes as part of the standard installation will need a license for the Intel Fortran Compiler 2013.
-Users running Windows operating system will also need Visual Studio 2010.
+Users who wish to customize any of the subroutines that Flow Science distributes as part of the standard installation will need a license for the Intel Fortran Compiler 2016, at least update 1.
+Users running Windows operating system will also need Visual Studio 2010 or 2013.